AndreaRaffaelli/ICCBD_notes/qos/qos.md

 How to propagate the messages is not part of the protocol.
 The sender keeps singling itself, even if no one is interested.

 RSVP enables resource reservation in the opposite verse.
 Of course Rsvp uses UDP.
-The nodes all know their neighbor, they communicate to enavle the reservation of needed resources to guarantee an agreed SLA. **This protocol is before the real service flow and is out of band.**
+The nodes all know their neighbor, they communicate to enable the reservation of needed resources to guarantee an agreed SLA. **This protocol is before the real service flow and is out of band.**

 The admitted state is soft and many optimization are possible (shared paths, multiple providers). the implementation is free to decide many decisions, and since it's out of band, also optimal.